 'The principles of Palliative Care are framed around holistic care and the interdependent physical, social, emotional, cultural and spiritual aspects of care' from the Palliative Care Australia website.

-The provision of pastoral care services in RAC depends on the facility.
+The provision of pastoral care services in residential aged care (RAC) depends on the facility.
 Some services employ chaplains or pastoral care workers and some do not.

 Pastoral care initiatives

-Meaningful Ageing Australia has developed resources to help RACFs in meeting resident spiritual needs in line with the Aged Care Quality and Safety Standards.
+Meaningful Ageing Australia has developed resources to help aged care providers in meeting a person's spiritual needs in line with the Aged Care Quality and Safety Standards.

 Meaningful ageing Australia is a national organisation that aims to promote the spiritual and pastoral care of older Australians.
 They worked with Spiritual Health Victoria (SHV) and the National Ageing Research Institute to develop National Guidelines for Spiritual Care for Aged Care.